 If you’ve been denied financial aid from your school or you didn’t get as much as you need, that decision isn’t necessarily final.

-Reasons to Write a Financial Aid Appeal Letter
+When to Write a Financial Aid Appeal Letter

-Your Financial Aid Offer Fell Short
+The Financial Aid Offer Fell Short

 If you are a dependent student your parent’s expected financial contribution will be factored into your federal student aid award.
 But just because your parents may have the income and assets to help you pay for school on paper, that doesn’t always mean they will be able to.